Table of Contents

 Selling the Timeshare

 If rescinding the contract is out and you’re not able to sell, you’ll need to look in to alternative options.
-From here there are two ways to get rid of the timeshare – illegally and legally.

 Legal Timeshare Cancellation